 Risk can be defined as exposure to uncertainty.
 Generally speaking, the more risky a product, the greater the potential return.

 For example, putting a lump sum of cash into a savings account for a known percentage return is a low-risk investment - you know what you will receive as a return over a fixed period of time and there is therefore virtually no exposure to uncertainty.
-The only risk is the risk of default - the unlikely scenario of the bank going under.
+The only risk is the risk of default - the unlikely scenario of the bank or building society going under.

-If you can receive 4 to 5% with a savings account, it follows that any investments that you are looking at that are more risky should offer potential returns that are greater than 4 to 5%.
-If the investments are slightly more risky, they should offer potential returns slightly in excess of this amount.
-If they are many times more risky, you should be looking for potential returns of several times this amount.
+If you can receive 4 to 5% with a savings account, it follows that any investments you consider that are more risky should offer potential returns greater than 4 to 5%.
+If the investments are only slightly more risky, they should offer potential returns a little in excess of this amount.
+If they are many times more risky, you should be looking for potential returns of several times this higher.